 Drinking alcohol and taking pain medicine can cause dizziness and slow your breathing.
 It can even be deadly.
 Do not drink alcohol while taking pain medicine.

 Pain medicine can make you react more slowly to things.
 Do not drive or run machinery while taking pain medicine.

-Your health care provider may tell you to take acetaminophen to help ease your pain.
+Your healthcare provider may tell you to take acetaminophen to help ease your pain.
 Ask him or her how much you are supposed to take each day.
-Acetaminophen or other pain relievers may interact with your prescription medicines or other over-the-counter (OTC) drugs.
+Acetaminophen or other pain relievers may interact with your prescription medicines or other over-the-counter (OTC) medicines.
 Some prescription medicines have acetaminophen and other ingredients.
 Using both prescription and OTC acetaminophen for pain can cause you to overdose.
 Read the labels on your OTC medicines with care.
 This will help you to clearly know the list of ingredients, how much to take, and any warnings.
 It may also help you not take too much acetaminophen.
-If you have questions or do not understand the information, ask your pharmacist or health care provider to explain it to you before you take the OTC medicine.
+If you have questions or do not understand the information, ask your pharmacist or healthcare provider to explain it to you before you take the OTC medicine.

 Do not push yourself to eat.
 Your body will tell you when to eat and how much.

 Start off with clear liquids and soup.
 They are easier to digest.